Biography

 2024

 Price’s 2024 campaign began with another successful run at the Dakar Rally in Saudi Arabia, where he earned a convincing fifth-place finish after a gruelling 12 stages in the desert.
-With his ‘bikes’ career shortly thereafter drawing to a close after an incredible run at the very top of the sport, Price now shifts his attention to four wheels, piloting the #46 Trophy Truck in the SCORE International race series in Mexico.
+With his ‘bikes’ career shortly after drawing to a close after an incredible run at the very top of the sport, Price's sights shifted to the SCORE International Championship in Mexico, where, together with Paul Weel, he claimed the Baja 500 victory, as well as third place at the Baja 400.

 2023